Understanding Large Language Models: GPT, Claude, and Gemini Explained

 Lower Costs

-Competition and efficiency improvements are driving prices down.
+Competition and efficiency improvements continue driving prices down.
+API costs have dropped 90% in three years.

 Deeper Integration

-The model you choose today might not be your choice next year—and that's okay.
+The model you choose today might not be your choice next year.
+That's okay.
 Stay curious, experiment with new releases, and adapt as the technology evolves.

 Making Your Choice

-All three models—GPT-4, Claude, and Gemini—are remarkably capable.
+All three models (GPT-5, Claude Opus 4.5, and Gemini 3) are remarkably capable.
 Your choice depends on specific needs, budget, and preferences rather than one being universally "best."

 The real power comes from understanding each model's strengths and knowing when to reach for the right tool.
-As you use these models more, you'll develop intuition about which one fits each task.
+I've developed intuition about this, and you will too.

 Start experimenting today.
 Try the same prompt across different models and see which response resonates.
-Your personal preference matters more than any review or comparison.
+Your personal preference matters more than any benchmark or review.

 Frequently Asked Questions

-Q: Which AI is the smartest: GPT-4, Claude, or Gemini?A: There's no clear winner—they're roughly comparable in general intelligence but excel in different areas.
-GPT-4 is most versatile, Claude is most thoughtful and accurate, Gemini has the best current information.
-The "smartest" depends on your specific task.
+Q: Which AI is the smartest: GPT-5, Claude Opus 4.5, or Gemini 3?A: There's no clear universal winner.
+They're roughly comparable in general intelligence but excel in different areas.
+GPT-5 leads in mathematical reasoning (perfect AIME score), Claude Opus 4.5 dominates coding (80.9% SWE-bench), and Gemini tops the LM Arena leaderboard (1501 Elo for Gemini 3).
+The "smartest" depends entirely on your specific task.

-Q: Can I use all three models?A: Absolutely!
-Many power users maintain accounts with multiple services and switch based on the task.
-There's no lock-in, and free tiers let you experiment.
+Q: Can I use all three models?A: Absolutely, and I recommend it.
+I maintain subscriptions to all three and switch based on the task.
+There's no lock-in.
+Free tiers let you experiment before committing.
+Many power users do exactly this.

-Q: Are these models getting smarter over time?A: Yes and no. The models themselves are fixed once trained, but companies release updated versions regularly.
-GPT-4 today is the same as when it launched, but GPT-4 Turbo is a newer, improved model.
+Q: Are these models getting smarter over time?A: The models themselves are fixed once trained, but companies release updated versions regularly.
+GPT-5.2 (December 2025) is significantly better than GPT-5.0 (initial release).
+Subscribe to one and you'll automatically get access to improvements.

-Q: Which model is best for students?A: For budget-conscious students, start with Gemini's free tier.
+Q: Which model is best for students?A: For budget-conscious students, start with Gemini's free tier (2.0 Flash).
 For serious academic work, Claude's accuracy and document analysis capabilities are valuable.
-GPT-4 is great for general learning and tutoring.
+GPT-5 is excellent for general learning and tutoring across subjects.

 Q: Can these models access the internet?A: It varies.
-Gemini can access current information through Google Search.
-GPT-4 has web browsing as an optional feature.
-Claude generally doesn't access real-time internet data.
+Gemini natively accesses current information through Google Search.
+GPT-5 has web browsing as an optional feature you can enable.
+Claude generally doesn't access real-time internet data (relies on training data through mid-2025).

-Q: Which model hallucinates less (makes up fewer false facts)?A: Claude is generally considered the most careful about factual accuracy, followed by Gemini (which can verify against Google Search).
-GPT-4 can be confidently wrong, so verify important facts regardless of which model you use.
+Q: Which model hallucinates less (makes up fewer false facts)?A: Claude Opus 4.5 is generally the most careful about factual accuracy and readily admits uncertainty.
+Gemini can verify against Google Search for current facts.
+GPT-5 can be confidently wrong.
+Verify important facts regardless of which model you use.

-Q: Is there a completely free option that's actually good?A: Yes!
-Gemini Pro is free and quite capable.
-GPT-3.5 is also free but noticeably less capable than GPT-4.
+Q: Is there a completely free option that's actually good?A: Yes.
+Gemini 2.0 Flash is free and surprisingly capable for most tasks.
+I use it regularly when I don't need the flagship models.
 Claude has a free tier with limited usage.
+GPT-4o mini is free but noticeably less capable than GPT-5.

-Q: Which model should I learn first?A: Start with whichever one is most accessible to you.
-The prompting skills you learn transfer between models.
-GPT-4 has the most tutorials and resources available, making it easiest to learn.
+Q: Which model should I learn first?A: Start with whichever one is most accessible.
+The prompting skills transfer between models.
+GPT-5 has the most tutorials and community resources, making it easiest to learn.
+I started with GPT-4 and the skills transferred perfectly to Claude and Gemini.

 Keyur Patel is the founder of AiPromptsX and an AI engineer with extensive experience in prompt engineering, large language models, and AI application development.
 After years of working with AI systems like ChatGPT, Claude, and Gemini, he created AiPromptsX to share effective prompt patterns and frameworks with the broader community.
 His mission is to democratize AI prompt engineering and help developers, content creators, and business professionals harness the full potential of AI tools.